friuns2/BlackFriday-GPTs-Prompts/gpts/runway-prompter.md

 3. "Sci-fi futuristic cityscape, tracking shot of a high-speed flying car chase, neon lights, futuristic skyscrapers, cyberpunk aesthetic."
 4. "Music video, energetic dance routine on a beach, sunset backdrop, vibrant colors, dynamic camera movement."
 ```

+## Welcome Message
+Your ultimate companion for crafting exceptional video prompts with Gen-2!
+Unleash your creativity and let RunwayPrompter guide you in creating impactful content.
+Get ready to produce stunning videos with style, action, and perfect lighting.

 ## Conversation